justincarlsonsnhu/justincarlsonsnhu.github.io/index.md

 # Professional Self-Assessment
 TODO: JUSTIN: FINISH THIS SECTION!

+~~Include the following in your professional self-assessment:~~

+~~A. Discuss how completing your coursework throughout the program and developing the ePortfolio has helped showcased your strengths and shape your professional goals and values and prepared you to either enter or become more employable in the computer science field.
+Use specific examples from your program and include examples outside of the artifacts included in your ePortfolio.
+Please address following topics: collaborating in a team environment, communicating to stakeholders, data structures and algorithms, software engineering and database, and security.
+Note: This should function as an overall introduction to your skills and you will become more specific relative to the included artifacts in the next section.~~

+~~B. Summarize/introduce how your artifacts fit together and inform the portfolio as a whole; this will help demonstrate the full range of your computer science talents and abilities?
+This section should introduce your audience to the technical artifacts that will follow the professional self-assessment.~~

 # Code Review
 Prior to doing any work on my desired enhancements, I did a complete code review of the code that I was starting with.
 I took this starter code from a previous college course I took.
 This [Code Review](https://www.youtube.com/watch?v=vIPiO8ax7vM) is about 40 minutes long, and shows a full walkthrough of the starting code base, as well as my comments on what areas I plan to improve on in order to facilitate my enhancements.